syalumaglineceline-crypto/uk-house-price-prediction/data/README.md

 ## Data Organisation

-Raw and processed data are kept separate:
+Raw and processed data are kept separate.